 4 – Only for stocks under rebuilding

 Table 2.
-Examples of summary tables of management performance by Tier level (the table is structured for an assessment conducted in September 2009).
+Examples of summary tables of management performance by Tier level (the table is structured for an assessment conducted in September 2020).
 Biomass and MSST are from the assessment completed in that year.

-(a) Stocks in Tiers 1-3 and those in Tier 4 for which there is an agreed assessment model (1000 t)
+For stocks with multi-year assessment cycles, specification tables should provide OFLs and ABCs for each year until the next scheduled assessment for the stock.

+Stocks in Tiers 1-4.

+Status and catch specifications (1000).
+Shaded values are new estimates or projections based on the current assessment.
+Other table entries are based on historical assessments and are not updated except for total and retained catch.